lyokha/ngx-export-tools-extra/README.md

 */echo* via the proxy server *backend_proxy*.
 Using an internal Nginx proxy server for the sink end of the bridge is necessary if the sink end does not recognize chunked HTTP requests!
-Note also that *method* of the sink subrequest is always *POST* independently of whether or not and how it was specified.
+Note also that *method* of the sink subrequest is always *POST* independently of whether or not and how exactly it was specified.

+The source end puts into the bridge channel its response headers except those listed in *notForwardableResponseHeaders* and all headers which names start with *X-Accel-*.
+The request headers listed in the sink configuration get also sent: their values override the values of the headers of the same names sent in the response of the source end of the bridge.

 In this example, after receiving all streamed data the sink collects it in variable *hs_rb* and merely sends it to the client.